 Smart parents opt out of toys made of composite woods simply because they don’t want their kids to breathe cancer-causing compounds daily.
 However, that doesn’t mean that you should immediately rule out every toy made of composite wood.
 You can also contact the manufacturer to ask whether they use adhesives without formaldehyde.
 If they confirm that they do, then you can purchase the toy with a clear conscious.

 A lot of toys are painted with bright colors to attract kids.
 However, many paints used on wood contain dangerous substances such as lead and arsenic.
 These things can endanger the neural development of a young child.
 It’s best to look for water-based paint or even food-grade dyes.
 If the label doesn’t specify, it’s best to get in touch with the manufacturer.

 Wood can wear out and get damaged.
 A lot of wooden toy manufacturers choose to treat, finish, or seal the toys that they produce in order to help it last longer.
 Finishing it can often give it an appealing glossiness.
 Opt for toys that use food-grade or plant-based oils such as beeswax or jojoba oil – this is a lot safer than industrial polyurethane lacquers.

 Is my child prone to chewing the toy?

 It’s always important to consider who will be playing with the toy.
 This may make or break your purchasing decision.
-If you’re purchasing the toy for a baby who is still prone to chewing and putting toys in their mouths, it’s best to opt for toys made of completely natural, untreated solid wood.
+If you’re purchasing the toy for a baby who is around 6 months to 2 years old and still prone to chewing and putting toys in their mouths, it’s best to opt for toys made of completely natural, untreated solid wood.

 Older children who know better than to chew their toys may be able to play with toys made of composite wood as well.
 However, you’ll still have to make sure that there aren’t any harmful adhesives, paints, and finishes that may be unhealthy for your child and bad for the environment.